-Loews, the officers and directors of Loews, and the officers and directors of Lorillard have agreed that, for a period of 90 days from the date of this prospectus, we and they will not, without the prior written consent of Citigroup Global Markets Inc. and Morgan Stanley & Co.
+Loews and the officers and directors of Loews have agreed that, for a period of 90 days from the date of this prospectus, we and they will not, without the prior written consent of Citigroup Global Markets Inc. and Morgan Stanley & Co.
 Incorporated, dispose of or hedge any shares of Carolina Group stock, any securities convertible into or exchangeable for Carolina Group stock or options to acquire Carolina Group stock, except that we may grant options pursuant to the Carolina Group 2002 Stock Option Plan and issue shares of Carolina Group stock upon the exercise of options.
 Citigroup Global Markets Inc. and Morgan Stanley & Co.
 Incorporated in their discretion may release any of the securities subject to these lock-up agreements at any time without notice.